Ohio’s New Notary Law

-The Notary Office is open between the hours of 9:00 AM to 1:00 PM, Monday through Friday.
+The Notary Office is open between the hours of 9:00am to 1:00pm, Monday through Friday.

+Residents of Montgomery County, Ohio may apply for a notary commission through the Dayton Bar Association.
 If you are not a resident of Montgomery County, once you obtain your Notary Commission you will have to record your Commission in your county of residence.
 Please contact the Clerk of Courts office in the county in which you reside for more information.

 The application fee is $75.00.
 Fees may be paid by cash, check (Made payable to the Dayton Bar Association) or major credit card at the time the application if filled out.

 Stamps & Supplies